 Preheat the oven to 375 degrees and lightly spray a 9 inch loaf pan with oil, or line the bottom with parchment paper to prevent sticking.

-Saute the onion, carrots, celery and garlic in the 1/4 cup of water over medium heat for 5 minutes, until the onions are translucent.
+Saute the onion, carrots, celery and garlic in the olive oil or water over medium heat for 5 minutes, until the onions are translucent.
+Remove from heat and set aside.

-Transfer the processed chickpeas to a large bowl.
-Add the cooked veggies and all the remaining ingredients.
+Add the cooked veggies and all the remaining ingredients to the chickpeas.
 Stir with a large wooden spoon until very well combined.

 Press the loaf mixture in the prepared pan, pushing down evenly with your hand.
 Cover with foil and bake for 30 minutes.